 You can freeze the dough after the first rise.
 This way, whenever you are ready to bake, you will need to just take the dough out of the freezer, shape the bagels and let them become puffy before baking, although with sourdough the rise will not be that great after thawing.

-Gluten-Free Sourdough Discard Bagels
+Gluten-Free Sourdough Bagels

 Equipment